iconix/iconix.github.io/_posts/2018-06-29-energy-and-vae.md

 Again, all pure speculation!
 There were also words like _cradling_ and _soul_ for "high energy" and _whole_ for "low energy" that I didn't quite associate.
 And there's clearly some interesting _biases_ going on here (e.g., location associations).
 But all in all, it does feel like the conditioned model learned a little extra something!

-For a much more detailed analysis of the word clouds, check out the bottom of [my work notebook](http://nbviewer.jupyter.org/github/iconix/openai/blob/master/nbs/week3_reviews_by_songs.ipynb)!
+For a much more detailed analysis of the word clouds (e.g., my theory on why _thai_ is so prevalent in "high energy"), check out the bottom of [my work notebook](http://nbviewer.jupyter.org/github/iconix/openai/blob/master/nbs/week3_reviews_by_songs.ipynb)!
 Can you spot any other associations?

 ## seq2seq vae for text generation

-My goal for this section was to understand what the heck a "sequence-to-sequence (seq2seq)" "variational" "autoencoder" (VAE) is - three phrases I had only light exposure to beforehand - and why it might be better than my regular ol' language model.
+My goal for this section was to understand what the heck a "sequence-to-sequence" (seq2seq) "variational" "autoencoder" (VAE) is - three phrases I had only light exposure to beforehand - and why it might be better than my regular ol' language model.
 I also wanted to try my hand at training such a network.

 I'll give a quick overview of what I learned this week and then point towards really excellent resources that explain these concepts much better than I can.